dustinstansbury/theclevermachine/_posts/2020-08-10-singular-value-decomposition.md

 [^1]: Eigenvalue decomposition provides non-unique solutions between calculations, where the solutions may have differently ordered eigenvalues and eigenvectors can have flipped signs.
 Therefore to compare to SVD, which has a consistent solution, one must perform some sorting and alignment of the eigenvectors.
 These operations are performed in the `sort_eigs` and `align_eigen_vectors` helper functions.

+[^2]: In that the rank-$$r$$ approximation minimizes the Frobenius norm of the difference in actual and approximated matrix.